Beyonce’s Twins In Danger? Health Scare Forces The Carters To Move Out

 The 57,000-square-foot French chateau-style home currently belongs to British Formula 1 heiress Petra Ecclestone and her husband, billionaire businessman James Stunt.

 The couple bought the home in 2011 for $85 million.
-However, the mansion is notorious for being the late producer Aaron Spelling’s home.
+However, the mansion is notorious for being late producer Aaron Spelling’s home.

+“This house is the equivalent of a mid-sized hotel.
 It’s a lot of work.
 At the time of the sale, it was the largest home in Los Angeles County.”

 The home includes a wine cellar, a library, a gym, a movie theater, and even a humidity-controlled silver storage room.

-Heavily pregnant two months after announcement.
+Heavily pregnant two months after announcement

 Beyonce was most recently seen looking heavily pregnant at a friend’s birthday party in Los Angeles.

 The superstar was glowing in a red gown with a plunging neckline.
 The soon-to-be mother-of-three wore deep red lipstick and her dirty blonde hair in long braids.
-Despite being so pregnant, she arrived in platform heels to celebrity hot spot, Beauty and Essex.
+Despite being pregnant, she arrived in platform heels to celebrity hot spot, Beauty and Essex.

 #Beyonce out in LA last night ❤️????